Lighthouse Learning Center for Children™ and Dedication of the Mary M. and Sash A. Spencer Campus

 visually impaired students to our public schools.

-Established in 1931 by Dolly Gamble under the inspiration of Helen Keller
+Established by Dolly Gamble under the inspiration of Helen Keller

 with the help of the Miami Lions and Miami Rotary Clubs, Miami Lighthouse